kudrom/lupulo/docs/accessors.rst

    :param object description: JSON object part of the layout describing the
                               accessors
-   :returns: list of accessors generated from the description
+   :returns: list or object of accessors generated from the description

+As explained above, the widget must fix if it wants to receive the accessor as a list or as an object indexed by some fixed keys.
+The user of the widget then must stick to this definition.

 Once the widget has the list of accessors, it should store them as a private member and use them when new data arrives in the paint method.
 You just have to